-- suppose the Triangle class had coordinates of points (as private) - suppose a rotate method is present - using some external class for testing, how to check the result of rotate, given that attributes are private? - possible solutions: - C++ friend functions (not available in Java) - add getter methods or make members public (if code modification is allowed) - consider sequences of calls (program dependent)
+- suppose a scale method is present in class Triangle: how to check if the result is ok? - as another example, suppose the Triangle class had coordinates of points (as private) - suppose a rotate method is present - using some external class for testing, how to check the result of rotate, given that attributes are private?